 It is good to know everything there is about your Frenchie bulldog.
 When something is as dangerous as grapes, educating yourself is even more imperative!

-We will help you out by answering the most frequently asked questions.
-Keep scrolling!
+We will help you out by answering the more questions regarding Frenchies and grapes/raisins.

 Q: What is the Nutritional Value of Grapes?

 A: Even though grapes are toxic for your French bulldog, it does no harm to know about their nutritional value.
 The following table shows the nutritional value of one cup of grapes (around 90 grams).

 72.7 mg of omega-6 fatty acids